Joshua-Miles/flatiron-program-learning-goals/README.md

   - Explain the value of a single source of truth
   - Create a one to many relationship
   - Create a many to many relationship

+- Object Relationships
+  - Explain the value of a single source of truth
+  - Create a one to many relationship
+  - Create a many to many relationship

 - SQL
   - Explain the purpose and structure of a relational database